The Trinity Residency Programme

 2. There will be a monthly meeting of all Residents and other emerging leaders with the Pastor to read papers and discuss books on pastoral matters.

 3. Residents may additionally be mentored by others who are overseeing specific areas of their ministry experience.

 1. All Residents will be given guided reading which will be discussed in group mentoring sessions.
 In addition if a candidate has completed their formal theological education, then further bespoke guided reading will be provided.

 2. A student can spend up to 25 hours per week studying for a theological qualification.
-In particular there are Union Learning Communities in Oxford for the PGDip (mentored by Peter Comont), and the MTh and there is a Crosslands Seminary hub in West London.
+In particular, in Oxford, there are Union Learning Communities in Oxford for the PGDip (mentored by Peter Comont), and the MTh, and there is a Crosslands Seminary hub.
 A Resident may be enrolled on other courses by agreement with the Pastor.

 Trinity Church works in partnership with a number of local, national and international organisations to recruit, train and deploy Residents.